OUR TEAM

 Ms. Una Manave

 As Administrative Assistant, I provide administrative support to ensure efficient communication and operation between the Ndlovu Node, National Office and external stakeholders and suppliers.
-I also support managers and employees through a variety of tasks.
+I also support managers and employees through a variety of tasks

 Post-docs, Fellows and Associates